 The Virginia Federation of Humane Societies supports increased funding for spay/neuter.
-The single largest obstacle to ending the euthanasia of healthy, adoptable animals is ending over-population.
-VFHS believes that tax-payer dollars spent on spay/neuter will result in millions saved on sheltering and too often euthanizing healthy, adoptable animals.
+A significant obstacle to ending the euthanasia of healthy, treatable animals is preventing unplanned births.
+VFHS believes that tax-payer dollars spent on spay/neuter will result in millions saved on sheltering and too often euthanizing healthy, treatable animals.

 RESPONSIBLE CARE OF HUNTING DOGS